vic-ma/howtodismantle.github.io/_posts/2025-04-26-Breaking-the-Ice-How-SAP-Integration-Suite-and-Peakboard-Hub-Became-Best-Friends.md

 5. Prepare the body for the next call.
 6. Call the Peakboard Hub API to store the values of the transfer order into the table.

-Here's what the complete integration flow looks like inside SAP:
+Here's what the complete integration flow looks like:

 ![image](/assets/2025-04-26/020.png)

-## Set The API key to the correct header
+### Add header with our API key

-In the first step we set the API key to the header, so that it's submitted in the next call
+For our first step, we add an `apiKey` header with our API key.
+We need this header in order to get our access token in the next step.

 ![image](/assets/2025-04-26/030.png)

-## 2. Call the Peakboard Hub to get an Access Token
+## Call Peakboard Hub to get an Access Token

 The next step is a Request/Response block calling the external URL "https://api.peakboard.com/public-api/v1/auth/token" to receive the access token.